Hugh Bonneville & Elizabeth McGovern on leaving Downton AbbeyWith the final season of Downton Abbey over, The Red Bulletin met Lord and Lady Grantham

 ELIZABETH MCGOVERN: It gave an added energy to the last season.
 There is this machine, which is the destruction of life as they know it.
 So that history is bringing their way of life to a close, and at the same time we are bringing the series to a close.
 So that gives it a kind of bittersweet depth that I think really adds to the show.

-Did you have a favorite room at Downton estate that you will miss a bit?
+Did you have a favourite room at Downton estate that you will miss a bit?

 EMcG: The drawing room.